Loyiso Gola

 Loyiso Gola (born 16 May 1983) is a South African stand-up and TV comedian.
 He is the co-creator and anchor of the late-night satirical news television series Late Nite News with Loyiso Gola on e.tv and eNCA, launched in 2010, and has performed internationally.

 Early life and education

-Gola is a Xhosa man, born on 16 May 1983) in the Cape Town township of Gugulethu.
+Gola is Xhosa, and was born on 16 May 1983 in the Cape Town township of Gugulethu.
 He moved away from Gugulethu at the age of 14, and attended Zonnebloem Nest Senior School in Woodstock.

 Gola describes himself as "very reserved and shy" before his exposure to comedy.
 After performing a stand-up opening act for comedian Marc Lottering at his high school, his drama teacher introduced him to the Cape Comedy Collective at the age of 17.
 He subsequently job shadowed stand-up comedians from the comedy troupe for a school work experience programme and began performing on stage regularly with the group.

 He matriculated in 2002, and won the Sprite Soul Comedy Tour in December of the same year, after which he relocated from Cape Town to Johannesburg.

 His younger brother Lazola Gola is also a comedian.